 - White card

 - Ribbon (optional)

-On the underside or your paper, draw a series of stars.
+On the underside of your paper, draw a series of stars.
 Using a scalpel, cut cut along the outline of one side of the stars.
 Tape the card over the paper to cover the stars.
-This will the finished look some contrast, and won't reveal the gift inside!
+This will give the finished look some contrast, and won't reveal the gift inside!
 Flip over and bend each star-half forward for a three-dimensional effect.
 Finish with ribbon if you like.